risteoreshkovski-allocate/real-life-dilemmas-road-warrior/README.md

 ### Constraints
 - The business is a startup so there may be a limited budget.
-- The maturity and capability of the development teams will be low, so limited knowledge of the travel domain.
+- The maturity and capability of the development teams will be low, so there might be a limited knowledge of the travel domain.

 ### Assumptions
 * **Support for Travel Types-1**: We are not expected to support other forms of travel such as buses or trains for the MVP.